shipharbor/merry/README.md

   done(null, 'hello planet')
 }
 ```

+### app.use(plugin)
+Register a plugin on the merry instance.
+A plugin is an object where the
+following values are possible:
+- __onRequest(req, res, done):__ called before a request is passed into the
+  router. `done()` can be called when the handler is done, and ready to pass
+  control to the next handler (or router if there are no handlers left).
+If the
+  request is terminated inside the handler, `done()` should not be called.

 ### error = merry.error(obj)
 Create a new HTTP error from an object.
 Expects a `.statusCode` and a `.message`